 Just when you thought mac and cheese was perfect… along comes salty smoked bacon to raise the bar.

 This dish works best with thicker, sturdier pasta shapes that will hold up to the prolonged heat and moisture.
 The result will be an incredibly tender and cheesy mac and cheese that you can set proudly on your table this year.

 Mac and cheese is a surprisingly common Thanksgiving side.
-This version is made with colby and Cheddar cheeses, and has a crisp, crunchy topping made with breadcrumbs and pine nuts.
+Try it with colby and Cheddar cheeses, and a crisp, crunchy topping made with breadcrumbs and pine nuts.